the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 Importantly, OSH projects should share both raw and derived source files.
 For instance, 3D object designs should be shared as print-ready files (.stl), but also as modifiable 3D objects (the format of these files will depend on the software used).
-The raw files are necessary to allow modification, but can often only be opened in proprietary software, and their use require specific skills.
+It is necessary to provide the raw files to enable modification, even if they can often only be opened in proprietary software, and their use requires specific skills.
-The derived versions are used to build the hardware, but often make modification difficult.
+The derived versions are used to build the hardware, but often are not suited for modification.
 Users with access to the tools that can read and manipulate these raw source files can update and improve the physical device.
 If they wish, they can proceed to share such modifications.